 About 50 miles southwest of Gainesville, the port of Cedar Key is one of the Gulf Coast’s genuine treasures and lies totally off the tourist trail.
 Despite being so close to the mainland this isolated island community of around 800 souls can only be reached by a single road, but at the end of it you’ll find a remote, tranquil taste of old Florida; a working fishing town home to artists, writers and runaways.

-Surrounded by the other twelve islands of the Cedar Keys National Wildlife Refuge, one of the most popular island activities is to take a boat trip or a backwater tour, where you’re likely to spot a huge variety of native and migrating birds including, if you’re lucky, nesting bald eagles and peregrine falcons.
-A clutch of galleries, gift shops and old wooden houses line the atmospheric main streets, and sleeping choices range from cosy guesthouses and Victorian-inspired B&Bs to simple beachfront rentals.
-Wander down to the pelican-scattered pier for an abundance of dining options though be sure to head back to 2nd Street to sample the local clam chowder at Tony’s Seafood Restaurant – winner of three international World Champion Chowder awards, it just might be the best you’ve ever tasted.
+Surrounded by the other twelve islands of the Cedar Keys National Wildlife Refuge, one of the most popular island activities is a boat trip or a backwater tour.
+You’re likely to spot a variety of native and migrating birds including, if you’re lucky, nesting bald eagles and peregrine falcons.
+A clutch of galleries, gift shops and old wooden houses line the laid-back main streets, and lodging options range from cosy guesthouses and Victorian-inspired B&Bs to simple beachfront rentals.
+Wander down to the pelican-scattered pier for a host of dining venues, but don’t miss a chance to sample the local clam chowder at Tony’s Seafood Restaurant on 2nd Street.
+The winner of three international World Champion Chowder awards, it just might be the best you’ve ever tasted.

-Virgin Atlantic operate three daily flights to Florida – two to Orlando from London Gatwick, and one to Miami from London Heathrow.
+Virgin Atlantic operates daily flights to Florida – to Orlando from London Gatwick and Manchester, plus summer services from Glasgow and Belfast and to Miami from London Heathrow.
 Virgin Holidays are the UK’s market leaders in holidays and fly-drives to Florida.
-Visit the website for details of all destinations in the Sunshine State, including the Florida Panhandle.